Draupathi (2020 film): Critical reception

-Southfans gave 2 out of 5 stars and said "The film is made only with a single-minded narrative wherein the upper castes are shown in good light and the lower castes in a negative light."
+Southfans gave 2 out of 5 stars and said, "The film is made only with a single-minded narrative wherein the upper castes are shown in good light and the lower castes in a negative light."

-The Wire wrote "'Draupathi' is not blasé.
+The Wire wrote, "'Draupathi' is not blasé.
 It is explicit about the deepest fears whispered in intermediate caste fraternities and social media."

-Film companion called the movie as a regressive film and "Caste-porn".
+Film Companion called the film regressive and "Caste-porn".

-Akshay Kumar of Dina Thanthi group in DTNEXT says "Director Mohan has walked the tight-rope of a social message movie laced with casteism and almost manages to make the film un-polarized."
+Akshay Kumar of Dina Thanthi group in DTNEXT said, "Director Mohan has walked the tight-rope of a social message movie laced with casteism and almost manages to make the film un-polarized."

-Priyanka Thirumurthy of The News Minute gave it 1 out of 5 stars, claiming it was almost like the movie was "birthed on allegations by PMK Chief S Ramdoss" who claimed Dalit men were luring Vanniyar women with "jeans, T-shirts and fancy sunglasses" back in 2012 and said it is "a vile casteist film that was better off not made".
+Priyanka Thirumurthy of The News Minute gave it 1 out of 5 stars, claiming it was almost like the film was "birthed on allegations by PMK Chief Ramadoss" who claimed Dalit men were luring Vanniyar women with "jeans, T-shirts and fancy sunglasses" back in 2012 and said it is "a vile casteist film that was better off not made".

-The Indian Express Navien Darshan gave the movie a 1.5/5, calling the movie for trying to "brainwash" what he called "a naeive audience possessing a shallow idea about casteism" and called out the directors for painting a single community (Dalits) as being the organizers of the marriage racket, closing by saying "the only thing people must be separated from is such works of hatred."
+The Indian Express Navien Darshan gave the film 1.5/5, calling it out for trying to "brainwash" what he called "a naive audience possessing a shallow idea about casteism" and called out the directors for painting a single community (Dalits) as being the organizers of the marriage racket, closing by saying "the only thing people must be separated from is such works of hatred."

-The Hindu's Srinivasa Ramanujan claimed the movie was "A bland outing that has very few cherishable moments," and called it "farcical" that the movie lasted 2.5 hours to show the audience a change in attitude, although he noted that the movie was not as blatantly casteist as the trailer made it out to be.
+The Hindu's Srinivasa Ramanujan claimed the film was "a bland outing that has very few cherishable moments," and called it "farcical" that the movie lasted 2.5 hours to show the audience a change in attitude, although he noted that the movie was not as blatantly casteist as the trailer made it out to be.

 The Times of India critic M. Suganth gave it 2.5/5, claiming the first half had a "vigilante thriller" vibe and was interesting, but the second half became more about a message and the story got lost in narration.

 Sify.com gave it 2/5, claiming that Draupathi is an average drama shedding light on an unknown crime in society.

-Indiaglitz gave 2.5/5 stating that "What works best in 'Draupathi' is the first half which plays out like a murder mystery thriller with a vigilante touch."

-Behindwoods rated 2.25/5 stating that "The film focuses on a serious problem of fraudulent legal marriages but fails to deliver the desired impact due to the wrongful stereotyping of a particular group".

 Ananda Vikatan gave the film a rating of 29 marks out of 100, the magazine's lowest rating given to a film in the past 20 years.